 Nam nōs decēbat domum lūgēre ubi esset aliquis in lūcem ēditus.
 (Tusc.
 1.115)

-For it were fitting for us to mourn the house where a man has been born
+were fitting for us to mourn the house where a man has been born

 (but we do not).